Archfx/duo-de/README.md

 6. Once you flash a **duo-de** version using the above steps, subsequent updates will be received using OTA.
 You can check updates using ``settings -> system -> system updates``.

+7. If you wish to see future updates and feature improvements, consider _starring_ (★) the project—it motivates the development of new releases!

 ## Issues
 Any issues, please